Phoenix Wright: Ace Attorney Trilogy: Release and promotion

 The Ace Attorney trilogy had been released together multiple times before Phoenix Wright: Ace Attorney Trilogy.
 A box set of three games' Windows versions was released in Japan in March 2006, which were published with upgraded graphics as Phoenix Wright: Ace Attorney Trilogy HD for mobile in 2012.
 Phoenix Wright: Ace Attorney Trilogy was first announced by Capcom for the Nintendo 3DS on January 23, 2014, and released in Japan on April 17, 2014.
 Among other bonuses, limited editions of the collection were bundled with a drama CD, Gyakuten no Combination, which starred Takayuki Kondo as Phoenix Wright and Eiji Takemoto as prosecutor Miles Edgeworth.
 It featured original characters in addition to ones from the games.
 Capcom also announced a three-episode online radio show with the cast of the drama.
 A Western release was announced on June 6, 2014, and received previews during E3 2014 a week later and at New York Comic Con in October.
 It was released in North America on December 9, 2014, and in Europe and Australia two days later.

 In November 2017, Kotaku reported that Capcom intended to release two Ace Attorney compilations—one of the original trilogy and another of the next three games—within the 2018–19 fiscal year.
-While a compilation of the fourth through sixth games did not materalize at the time, Capcom announced a Switch, PlayStation 4, Xbox One, and Steam port of Phoenix Wright: Ace Attorney Trilogy during their panel at Tokyo Game Show in 2018.
+While a compilation of the fourth through sixth games did not materalize at the time, Capcom announced a Switch, PlayStation 4, Xbox One, and Windows port of Phoenix Wright: Ace Attorney Trilogy during their panel at Tokyo Game Show in 2018.
 In Japan, Phoenix Wright: Ace Attorney Trilogy was released for Switch, PS4, and Xbox One on February 21, 2019.
-An international release, which also brought the game to Steam, followed on April 9.
+An international release, which also brought the game to Windows, followed on April 9.
 The game was distributed digital-only in the West, but received physical Switch and PlayStation versions in Japan.
 Japan's complete edition featured Gyakuten no Saiban Show, an audio drama written by series creator Shu Takumi.
 The compilation album Turnabout Tunes, which featured jazz and piano arrangements of Ace Attorney songs, was sold as downloadable content alongside the trilogy on Steam.

 On March 28, 2022, Capcom announced that they would pull Phoenix Wright: Ace Attorney Trilogy HD from app stores and instead release a mobile port of the multi-platform Phoenix Wright: Ace Attorney Trilogy.
 Trilogy HD was delisted on June 9, and the new port was published to iOS and Android devices a day after.

-During a Tokyo Game Show 2025 livestream, Capcom announced that all post-3DS versions of the game would be receiving a free update on November 19, 2025, adding quality of life features from later Ace Attorney collections.
-These features include an auto-progressing "story mode", the ability to select individual story chapters, and an in-game art gallery and music player.
+The free update for PlayStation 4, Xbox One, Switch, and Windows versions of the game was announced by Capcom during Tokyo Game Show 2025, and was released on November 19, 2025.